White Card PPE

 - high visibility clothing

-If you reside in WA or TAS and decide to complete your White Card training online, you will be required to own or buy those 4 pieces of PPE in order to complete the training.
+Note: If you decide to complete your QLD White Card course online (via Virtual Classroom/Zoom Meeting), you will be required to own or buy those 4 pieces of PPE in order to successfully complete the training.

 You can buy the PPE from most hardware stores.
 In Australia, Bunnings Warehouse is the most popular hardware store with 267 locations.
 Buying the required PPE for your White Card course from Bunnings Warehouse will cost just under $40.